vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/audit8.md

 ```

 ### Run the audit
-In this example we will be scanning the vCenter appliance, specifying an inputs file, and outputting a report to the CLI and to a JSON file.
+In this example a vCenter appliance will be scanned, specifying an inputs file, and outputting a report to the CLI and to a JSON file.

 Updating the inputs file is not required for this profile but the `inputs-vcsa-8.0.yml` should be specified because it contains inputs for the Photon profile.